tweedjs/docs/docs/quick-tour/hello-world.md

 render(new Hello(), document.querySelector('#app'))
 ```

 So let's break this down.
-First, we import the `Node` function, as well as the `render`
+First, we import the `VirtualNode` function, as well as the `render`
 function, which will mount the Tweed app in the browser.

 Next, we declare a class with a `render()` _method_.
 In TypeScript, there's an interface